kaapana/kaapana/docs/source/getting_started/build.rst

 #.
 Adjust the configuration to your needs: see :ref:`build_config`

 #.
-After the configuration has been adjsuted, the build process can be started with:
+After the configuration has been adjusted, the build process can be started with:

    | :code:`./kaapana/build-scripts/start_build.py -u <registry user> -p <registry password>`